 If you are ready to apply, once you have read the Key Documents and discussed with your employer/line manager the commitment you will be making, please visit the application area here to start the application process.

-The application window is now open for the next cohort starting January 2020 (application deadline 22nd November 2019).
+The application window is now open for the next cohort starting this Autumn, the application deadlines are:

-This newly-developed qualification is closely linked to the latest ISBL Professional Standards for school business...
+This qualification is closely linked to the latest ISBL Professional Standards for school business managers...

 This qualification is designed specifically for experienced school business professionals and aims to provide the...